oxsecurity/megalinter/docs/descriptors/spell_cspell.md

 Spelling Checker for Code

 Options:
   -V, --version                         output the version number -h, --help                            display help for command

 Commands:
   lint [options] [globs...]
-Check spelling trace [options] <words...>  Trace words
+Check spelling trace [options] [words...]
+Trace words -- Search for words in the
-    Search for words in the configuration and dictionaries. check [options] <files...>  Spell check file(s) and display the result.
-The full file is displayed in color. link                        Link dictionaries any other settings to the cspell global config. help [command]              display help for command
+                                        configuration and dictionaries.
+  check [options] <files...>            Spell check file(s) and display the
+                                        result.
+The full file is displayed in color. link                                  Link dictionaries and other settings to the cspell global config. suggestions|sug [options] [words...]
+Spelling Suggestions for words. help [command]                        display help for command
 ```

 ### Installation on mega-linter Docker image